anderspitman/awesome-tunneling/README.md

 * [gw.run](https://gw.run/) - Specifically focusing on securely exposing internal web apps to a group of people; not for publicly facing apps.
 Share access via email address then allow users to log in with common login providers like Google.
 * [SSHReach.me](https://sshreach.me/) - Paid SSH-based option.
 Uses a simple python script.
 * [KubeSail](https://kubesail.com/) - Company offering tunneling, dynamic DNS, and other services for self-hosting with Kubernetes.
-* [inlets](https://inlets.dev/) - Used to be [open source](https://github.com/inlets/inlets-archived); now focused on a polished commercial offering.
-Designed to work well with Kubernetes.
 * [LocalToNet](https://localtonet.com/) - Supports UDP.
 Free for a single tunnel.
 Paid supports custom domains.
 * [LocalXpose](https://localxpose.io) - Looks like a solid paid option, with a limited free tier.
 * [Tabserve.dev](https://tabserve.dev) - Web UI that runs entirely in the browser and uses a Cloudflare Worker for https.